 6. Build your network of resourcesEvent planners regularly collaborate with photographers, caterers, venue owners, and the like.
 The challenge is to know and nurture your relationships with the ones who are right for your events.

-For example, if you specialise in corporate events such as trade shows and exhibitions, a good supplier with furniture to hire will rent you pieces when you need it.
+For example, if you specialise in corporate events such as trade shows and exhibitions, a good supplier with exhibition equipment to hire will rent you pieces when you need it.
 But a great supplier will stock a variety of sleek and functional designs, charge you competitive prices, and be extremely reliable and easy to coordinate with – much like Expocart.
 Contacts like this are an asset and could even spell the difference between a mediocre event and a brilliant one.

 7. Kickstart your fundingYour start-up costs will vary depending on the living cost of your area and your operation decisions.
 Typically, they can include office rent, event equipment, marketing, and insurance.